 More significantly, poverty data indicated that 14.5% of households in the West Bank suffered from poverty in 2011 (15.7% of households with children and 10.5% of households without children).
 In the Gaza Strip, 32.6% of households suffered from poverty in 2011 (34.6% of households with children and 21.1% of households without children).

-Table 5-1: Likelihood of poverty according
+Table (5-1): Likelihood of poverty according

 to households monthly consumption by region in 2011